joelhawksley/identity/talks/2021/slides.md

 ---

+# Standards

+^ More generally, our Rails code often doesn't live up to the standards

+^ we hold our Ruby code to.

+---

+# Testing

+^ Views are generally tested with slow integration or system tests.

+---

 # 2019

 ^ 2019

-^ Shared a crazy idea
+^ Has a crazy idea

 ^ For using Ruby objects to render views